jy-gh/RecentFiles/README.md

 List files modified in the past hour, including files in symbolically linked subdirectories:

 `recent_files -c 1h -L`

+List files modified in the past 30 minutes, using relative paths:

+`recent_files -c 30m --relative-path`

 Use a custom ignore file and display results in reverse order (oldest item first):